KogasaPls/hopper-parser/README.md

     --hideUsers: hide usernames

-    --numMessages: (default: 5)  the maximum number of recent messages before a chatter is omitted from the list
+    --numMessages: (default: 5)  the maximum number of recent messages before a non-first time chatter is omitted from the list

     --recentLength: (default: 500) the maximum number of messages to check prior to each permaban

+    --all: show all first time chatters after the list of permabanned chatters (requires my Chatterino patch)